Seamful XAI: Operationalizing Seamful Design in Explainable AI: Findings

-Notably, every justification touches on a combination of technology, infrastructure, and work practices, which encompass all parts of the AI lifecycle in our study.
-Thus, participants were able to “view” the AI in its situated environment, addressing agency by explicitly considering the Human-AI assemblage.
+Notably, every justification touches on a combination of technology, infrastructure, and work practices that encompasses the AI lifecycle.
+Thus, participants were able to “view” the AI in its situated environment, addressing agency by explicitly considering the human-AI assemblage.